Drakkar-Software/pytrends/README.md

 The following API methods are available:

 * [Interest Over Time](#interest-over-time): returns historical, indexed data for when the keyword was searched most as shown on Google Trends' Interest Over Time section.

-* [Historical Hourly Interest](#historical-hourly-interest): returns historical, indexed, hourly data for when the keyword was searched most as shown on Google Trends' Interest Over Time section.
-It sends multiple requests to Google, each retrieving one week of hourly data.
-It seems like this would be the only way to get historical, hourly data.

-* [Interest by Region](#interest-by-region): returns data for where the keyword is most searched as shown on Google Trends' Interest by Region section.

-* [Related Topics](#related-topics): returns data for the related keywords to a provided keyword shown on Google Trends' Related Topics section.

-* [Related Queries](#related-queries): returns data for the related keywords to a provided keyword shown on Google Trends' Related Queries section.

-* [Trending Searches](#trending-searches): returns data for latest trending searches shown on Google Trends' Trending Searches section.

-* [Top Charts](#top-charts): returns the data for a given topic shown in Google Trends' Top Charts section.

-* [Suggestions](#suggestions): returns a list of additional suggested keywords that can be used to refine a trend search.

 <sub><sup>[back to top](#api-methods)</sub></sup>